Control-D-Inc/ctrld/docs/config.md

 Allows `ctrld` to set policy rules to determine which upstreams the requests will be forwarded to.
 If no `policy` is defined or the requests do not match any policy rules, it will be forwarded to corresponding upstream of the listener.
 For example, the request to `listener.0` will be forwarded to `upstream.0`.

-The policy `rule` syntax is a simple `toml` inline table with exactly one key/value pair per rule. `key` is either the `network` or a domain.
+The policy `rule` syntax is a simple `toml` inline table with exactly one key/value pair per rule. `key` is either:

+ - Network.
+ - Domain.
+ - Mac Address.

 Value is the list of the upstreams.

 For example:

 ```toml
 [listener.0.policy]